A Message From Fraser Hale, DVM, FAVD, DiplAVDC

 Board-Certified Veterinary Dentisttm

-There are various layers of symbolism in the VetDentEdu Inc icon.
+Why did I chose this logo?
 The icon represents a normal, healthy canine triad in a properly constructed dog mouth.
 The canine triad is composed of the upper 3rd incisor tooth, the upper canine tooth and the lower canine tooth.
 In a normal dog mouth, this is how that triad should appear.

 Please enter the site, browse around and familiarize yourself with its content.
 I hope you find it interesting and useful.